zhehaowUNC/syllabus/exams.md

 ### Comprehensive Final Exam

-There is an option to take a comprehensive final exam instead of conducting at collaborative software development project.
+There is an option to take a comprehensive final exam instead of conducting a [collaborative software development project](./assignments.md#final-project-assignment-a99).

 You are given the option of choosing one or the other on the first day of class.